busebaser/Deep_Learning/README.md

   autoencoders -> *Image compression and reconstruction with autoencoders model using Fashion MNIST dataset.*

   transfer_learning.ipynb -> *Classifying drug and vitamin types using MobileNetV2 model with Transfer Learning.*

+  dql_agent.ipynb -> *Training an agent in CartPole-v1 environment with Deep Reinforcement Learning Algorithm using Keras*